mxxo/msh-rw/README.md

 # `msh-rw`
 Read and write Gmsh `msh` files

-⚠️T This library is in an alpha state ⚠️
+⚠️ This library is in an alpha state ⚠️

 The minimum supported `rustc` version is `1.40.0`.